 Student Group Suspensions Rate Expulsions Rate

-All Students 0.00 0.00
+All Students 0 0

-Female 0.00 0.00
+Female 0 0

-Male 0.00 0.00
+Male 0 0

+Non-Binary

-American Indian or Alaska Native 0.00 0.00
+American Indian or Alaska Native 0 0

-Asian 0.00 0.00
+Asian 0 0

-Black or African American 0.00 0.00
+Black or African American 0 0

-Filipino 0.00 0.00
+Filipino 0 0

-Hispanic or Latino 0.00 0.00
+Hispanic or Latino 0 0

-Native Hawaiian or Pacific Islander 0.00 0.00
+Native Hawaiian or Pacific Islander 0 0

-Two or More Races 0.00 0.00
+Two or More Races 0 0

-White 0.00 0.00
+White 0 0

-English Learners 0.00 0.00
+English Learners 0 0

-Foster Youth 0.00 0.00
+Foster Youth 0 0

-Homeless 0.00 0.00
+Homeless 0 0

-Socioeconomically Disadvantaged 0.00 0.00
+Socioeconomically Disadvantaged 0 0

-Students Receiving Migrant Education Services 0.00 0.00
+Students Receiving Migrant Education Services 0 0

-Students with Disabilities 0.00 0.00
+Students with Disabilities 0 0

-2022-23 School Safety Plan
+2023-24 School Safety Plan

 KIPP Corazón Academy reviews and updates its safety plan every year.
-This year's plan was reviewed and updated in October 2022.
+This year's plan was reviewed and updated in October 2023.
 The safety plan outlines what we do for every emergency and details the roles of each staff member.
 Some things included in the plan are - what to do during an emergency which includes earthquake, fire, lockdown, or shelter in place, emergency numbers to call if needed, and a staff directory.
 Staff members also get monthly reminders of what to do in emergencies and can practice what to do during our monthly emergency drills.
 Drills happen every month at KIPP Corazón, and staff members practice evacuating and taking attendance of their classes.
-This is also a way for students to practice what to do during an emergency.
-KIPP Corazón Academy also participates in the CA Great Shake drill where we initiate our incident command center.
-During this drill, we complete search and rescue, have a first aid station, and practice reunification by allowing parents to "pick up their kids" during an emergency.
+This is also a way for students to practice what to do during during an emergency and rescue, have a first aid station, and practice reunification by allowing parents to ""pick up their kids"" during an emergency.
 This is a great way for staff members to know their roles and ask questions if needed.
 Overall, staff at Corazón understand our safety plan and know what to do during emergencies to ensure student safety is always a priority.